John Rae (headmaster): Education

-Westminster School
+Career

+Rae was Assistant Master at Harrow School between 1955–66 and then headmaster at Taunton School between 1966-70.
 Rae became Headmaster of Westminster School, an independent school in Central London, in 1970.
 During his time there he became a prominent and oft-heard voice on educational questions in the British media.

-He modernised the school and rescued it from its perilous financial position.
+He modernised Westminster and rescued it from its perilous financial position.
 To do this, he cut staffing and moved the science department from its cramped building to a modern building within easy reach of the school.
 During his time at the school girls first became full-time members of the school, in 1973.
 In 1976 a new day house, Dryden's, was created.
 It is located next to Wren's and under College, just off Little Dean's Yard.
 In 1981 to cope with the increased number of girls a new boarding house, Purcell's, was opened located about 200m from Little Dean's Yard.
 In the same year a new building was bought for the Under School – Adrian House in Vincent Square.

 Although it has been asserted that he was forced to resign because of negative reactions to his wife Daphne Rae publishing, A World Apart in 1983, detailing their joint experiences during their time at Taunton and Harrow, and raising the issue of gay teachers, he remained at the school until 1986.
 According to his posthumously published diary, his departure was a combination of exceeding the typical term of headmastership (10 years), his opposition to the Assisted Places Scheme, and a desire to find a new challenge.